Positive definite matrices and the S-divergence: Introduction

-The manifold view of HPD matrices comes with a ``natural'' distance function while the conic view does not.
+The manifold view is equipped with a with a ``natural'' distance function while the conic view is not.
 Nevertheless, drawing motivation from the convex conic view, we introduce the \emph{S-Divergence} as a ``natural'' distance-like function on the open cone of positive definite matrices.
-Indeed, we prove a sequence of results connecting the \sdiv to the Riemannian metric.
-We show that (a) this divergence is the square of a metric; and (b) that it has several geometric properties in common with the Riemannian metric, without being numerically as burdensome.
+Indeed, we prove a sequence of results connecting the \sdiv to the Riemannian distance.
+Most importantly, we show that (a) this divergence is the square of a distance; and (b) that it has several geometric properties in common with the Riemannian distance, without being numerically as demanding.
+This builds an informal link between the manifold and conic views of HPD matrices.